killerkpoke/TerminalDevConfig/README.md

 ## Helix Config
 ### Base config and theme
-After installation, create a config.toml, like the following path:
+After installation, create a config.toml (or download this one) like the following path:
 <code>$ ~/.config/helix/config.toml</code>
 And paste the code from this repo to the newely created config.toml file.

+For the programming language also create (or download) the languages.toml and place it to the ~/.config/helix folder as well.

 ### Commands for installing LSPs

+TODO: Create a bash script to do it automatically.

+Using the terminal, to install globally the following LSPs (The list will be extended in the future...):
 - <code>npm i -g vscode-langservers-extracted</code>
 - <code>npm install -g typescript typescript-language-server</code>
 - <code>npm install -g @microsoft/compose-language-service</code>